 What is the right type of sewer system for your project?

-Although gravity sewers are often the preferred choice for many utilities, infiltration and inflow (I&I) has become one of the most significant factors that are forcing utilities to look for choices that will reduce water getting to the treatment plant affecting issues surrounding discharge options and energy use.
+Although gravity sewers are historically the preferred choice for many utilities, infiltration and inflow (I&I) has become one of the most significant factors that are forcing utilities to look for choices that will reduce water getting to the treatment plant affecting issues surrounding discharge options and energy use.

-It is important to rationally determine what the best sewer system for your project would be.
 In many cases it may be a combination of some or all available solutions.